Optimizing a Polynomial Function on a Quantum Simulator: results

-Our method also provides potential applications in quantum controlling technology.
-For example in Eq.\ref{Eq:of2}, setting $p=1$, the objective function reduces to a quadratic optimization problem in the form of $f(x)=x^T Ax$.
-If the coefficient matrix A is restricted to a density matrix, the objective function represents the overlaps between A and $xx^T$.
-Thus, we can product a state x closely enough to a density matrix A by finding the maximum of $f(x)$.
+This protocol also provides potential applications in quantum control technology.
+For example, the cost function could be reduced to a quadratic optimization problem in the form of $f(x)=\langle\vecx| \matA|\vecx\rangle$.
+If the coefficient matrix $\matA$ is restricted to a density matrix, the objective function represents the overlap between $\matA$ and $|\vecx\rangle\langle\vecx|$.
+Thus, we can product a state $|\vecx\rangle$ closely enough to a density matrix $\matA$ by finding the maximum of $f(x)$.
 It can be used as a quantum method to prepare the specific state.
-In a word, this optimization approach could be exceptionally useful in a large system to achieve classical-unfriendly optimization problem, and is readily transferrable to other systems such as superconducting circuits ion trap quantum system, being an subroutine for future practical large-scale quantum computer.